pranavrajpal/cryptopals/README.md

 To run any of the solutions, find the location of the solution for that specific challenge and then, from the root of the repo, run:

-    python run.py <path to solution>
+    pdm run python -m <module path to solution>

+For example, running challenge 52 could be done using `pdm run python -m cryptopals.set7.challenge52`.
 All of the solutions are placed into folders based on which set they are in, and are usually in their own python script named after the challenge number.

 [Cryptopals]: https://cryptopals.com